convertigo/convertigo-doc/programming-guide/devops/index.md

 Take care to stage the `c8oProject.yaml` and other `yaml` listed because they refer each other.
 If you miss it, you could commit orphean code.

+Don't forget, a commit is local and have to be pushed to the remote git repository, so use the __Push__ button or the option from the project menu.

 ### Sharing git project

 If you start a new project or have an existing one, you can share it with git using the Convertigo Studio.